STAMP-project/camp/README.md

 cd camp/docker/ && docker build -t camp-tool:latest .
 cd ../samples/stamp/atos/ && docker run -it -v $(pwd):/root/workingdir camp-tool:latest /bin/bash allinone.sh
 ```
 CAMP generates two various configurations.
 Each configuration tweaks parameters of the apache server.
 The meta-model of CAMP specifies variables.
-Variable is an abstraction which allows specifying arbitrary modifications of docker files.
+The variable is an abstraction which allows specifying arbitrary modifications of docker files.
 In the given example, we modify parameters of the docker-compose file in ```/camp/samples/stamp/atos/docker-compose/docker-compose.yml```.
 In CityGo there are two variables in ```camp/samples/stamp/atos/images.yml```.
 ```
 ...
 buildingrules: